 =COUNT(B1:B7, 150, 2000)

 The COUNT function outlined in this tutorial is the original iteration of functions in its family.
-There are many other COUNT functions used in Excel, suited for a variety of tasks.
+There are many other COUNT functions used in Excel, suited for a variety of tasks, but learning how to use the COUNT function is the first step!

 If counting numbers only, use the COUNT function.